yopeng2025/CPP-Module-03/README.md

 In this modified example, both `B` and `C` inherit from `A` using virtual inheritance, which allows `D` to call the `display()` method unambiguously.

-## Conclusion

-The Diamond Problem is a classic issue in multiple inheritance that can lead to confusion and errors if not properly managed.
-By understanding the hierarchy and employing techniques such as virtual inheritance, you can effectively resolve these ambiguities in your code.

-### References
-- C++ Programming Language by Bjarne Stroustrup
-- Effective C++ by Scott Meyers